autreplanete/Origami-Quartz-Composer-Extensions-Pack/README.md

 Features
 --------

-Ipad landscape and portrait Layer
+- Ipad (Air) landscape and portrait Layer
-Android (Nexus 7) landscape and portrait Layer
+- Android (Nexus 7) landscape and portrait Layer
-Android (Nexus 10) landscape and portrait Layer
+- Android (Nexus 10) landscape and portrait Layer

 How to install
 --------------